pedrosribeiro/arq_comp/docs/instruction_set.md

 - Opcode: 0100

 ### CMP.W D1, D0
-- Description: Compares the registers (D0 - D1).
+- Description: Compares the registers (D0 - D1) and changes the ALU flags.
 - Opcode: 0101

     ### BEQ.S Equal
-- Description: Branches to Equal if the operands are equal.
+    - Description: Branches to Equal if the operands are equal (Z flag is set (Z = 1)).
     - Opcode: 0110

-### BGT.S IsHigher
+    ### BLT.S IsLower
-- Description: Branches to isHigher if D0 is higher than D1.
+    - Description: Branches to IsLower if D0 is lower than D1 (N flag is clear but the V flag is set (N = 0, V = 1)).
     - Opcode: 0111

 ### JMP Label
 - Description: Jumps to Label unconditionally.